 The brining gives the interior of the turkey meat a juicy and tender taste while the marinating sauce gives the exterior part, especially the skin, the extra crispy taste that you can't stop eating!

 I remember having my first turkey after coming to the United States at age 13.
 I didn't care for it much the first time around.
-I liked some parts of the turkey, like the dark meat area, but that's about it.
+I liked some parts of the turkey, like the dark meat and the cripsy skin, but that's about it.
 This recipe blog post is inspired by my desire to make turkey as flavorful as possible by infusing it with Thai flavors.

 Last year, I made this recipe for my family on Thanksgiving, and it was a hit, even with the kiddos!
 I have to say.
 I'm happy with the results!
 It seems like it's the only way for my family and me to enjoy turkey again after having a few so-so-regular turkeys in the past. (: